-- lifestyle habits,

-- current treatment prescribed by your doctor (dosage, posology), - treatment taken on your own insupplements, self-medication, - allergies (food, pollens, etc.) and reactions to certain medications (penicillin, etc.). - carrying multi-resistant bacteria (BMR) or methicillin-resistant staphylococcus aureus (MRSA), - · medical events in your immediate family, - trusted support person (see chapters "My admission" and "My rights and duties"), - and signed if not provided in advance (see chapter "My Admission"), - expectations and concerns about your care. - organising your discharge from the hospital. - any other information you feel is important to communicate to the team.
+- lifestyle habits, - sieep - food. - current treatment prescribed by your doctor (dosage, posology), - treatment taken on your own initiative (natural remedies, food supplements, self-medication, etc.), - allergies (food, pollens, etc.) and reactions to certain medications (penicillin, etc.), - carrying multi-resistant bacteria (BMR) or methicillin-resistant staphylococcus aureus (MRSA), - medical events in your immediate family, - trusted support person (see chapters "My admission" and "My rights and duties"), - Informed consents completed and signed if not provided in advance (see chapter "My Admission"), - expectations and concerns about your care, - organising your discharge from the hospital, - any other information you feel is important to communicate to the team.

 For your safety, it is important that you are familiar with the medications you are taking and that you return them to your care unit when you are hospitalised.
-During your hospital stay. medications are provided to you by the hospital pharmacy.
+During your hospital stay, medications are provided to you by the hospital pharmacy.
 The medicine you usually take at home may not be available at the hospital.
 Therefore, you may receive, while you are in hospital, alternative medicine that has been validated by your hospital doctor.